 First, let’s start by saying that the perfect Thanksgiving is about those gathered around the table and not as much about what is on it!

-Now that we have that out of the way, let’s discuss how you can plan a beautiful Thanksgiving meal that allows you to truly enjoy the day!
+Now, let’s discuss how you can plan a beautiful Thanksgiving meal that allows you to truly enjoy the day!

-General Make Ahead Thanksgiving Tips!
+General Make-Ahead Thanksgiving Tips!

 - Make a schedule.
 Like my mother and grandmother, I now have a schedule for preparing my holiday meals.
 It begins days prior to the holiday all the way through serving the meal.